LGUG2Z/komorebi/README.md

 If you install AutoHotKey using a different method, the name of the executable file may differ from the name given by `scoop`, and thus what is expected by default in `komorebi`.

-You may override the executables that `komorebi` looks for to launch and reload `komorebi.ahk` configuration files using by setting one of the following two environment variables depending on which version of AutoHotKey you wish to use:
+You may override the executable that `komorebi` looks for to launch and reload `komorebi.ahk` configuration files by setting the `$Env:KOMOREBI_AHK_EXE` environment variable.

-- `$Env:KOMOREBI_AHK_V1_EXE`
-- `$Env:KOMOREBI_AHK_V2_EXE`

 Please keep in mind that even when setting a custom executable name using these environment variables, the executables are still required to be in your `Path`.